Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/Lesson4.md

 <!-- TODO: Add notes about iOS and Notifications vs KVO , and we did Notificaions in MOB 1.3
 -->

 ## In Class Activity I (30 min)

-- I do, We do, You do
-- Reading & Discussion Questions in small groups
-- Draw a picture/diagram
-- Complete Challenges solo or in pair
-- Q&A about tutorials
-- Pair up and code review
-- Pair program
-- Formative assessment
-- Form into groups
-- etc (get creative :D)

 ## Overview/TT II (optional) (20 min)